-The following people met at the airport in Frankfurt am Main in mid-September 2015: Information Security Officer and SAP Technical Manager Michael Schmidt from H. B. Fuller; the analyst Stephan Kaiser from Pierre Audoin Consultants (PAC); Professor Key Pousttchi from the University of Potsdam, Director of Application Consulting Services; Armin Daubmann from Fujitsu and Professor Heiner Diefenbach, Vice President Services Central Europe, Fujitsu.
+The following people met at the airport in Frankfurt am Main in mid-September 2015 to discuss digital transformation: Information Security Officer and SAP Technical Manager Michael Schmidt from H. B. Fuller; the analyst Stephan Kaiser from Pierre Audoin Consultants (PAC); Professor Key Pousttchi from the University of Potsdam, Director of Application Consulting Services; Armin Daubmann from Fujitsu and Professor Heiner Diefenbach, Vice President Services Central Europe, Fujitsu.

 During this meeting, the impact and challenges of digital innovation and transformation processes were analyzed.
 The aim in reproducing this meeting here is to provide a means of orientation in a rapidly changing global economy.